DevSolar/pdclib/Readme.txt

 under a "license" that should not be neccessary in the first place:
 "Free" should have been enough.

+Unfortunately, German law does not even *allow* to declare a work to be "in the Public Domain", so the "free for all" license I intended had to be made expressively.

 What is it
 ----------